punkave/nansen/README.md

-api-processor
+nansen
 ======

-node.js app for processing one or a sequence of apis
+node.js module for processing one or many APIs sequentially